-- Board Audit Committee ('BAC') - Business Risk Committee ('BRC') - Safety Health Environment and Governance Committee ('SHEGC') - People Remuneration and Nominations Committee ('PRNC')
+- Board Audit Committee ('BAC') - Business Risk Committee ('BRC') - Safety Health Environment and Governance Committee ('SHEGC') - People Remuneration and Nominations Committee.

-Each Committee is comprised of a majority of Non-executive Directors.
+Each Committee is comprised of a majority of Non-executive Directors and is chaired by an independent director.

-The composition of each Committee is regularly reviewed by the Chairman of the Board and annually by the PRNC.
+The composition of each Committee is reviewed regularly by the Chairman of the Board and annually by the PRNC.
 Membership of each Committee is determined by each Director's skills and experience, their ability to add value and to commit the necessary time to the Committee.